jonathan1055/scheduler/README.md

 process during content editing and during cron publishing and unpublishing.

 A plugin system allows support for any Drupal entity type that has the concept of a 'published' status.
-As at version 8.x-1.4 Node content, Media entities and Commerce Products are supported.
+As at Scheduler version 2.0 Node content, Media entities, Commerce Products and Taxonomy Terms are supported.

 ## Requirements

- * Scheduler uses the following Drupal 8 Core components: Actions, Datetime, Field, Node, Media (optional), Text, Filter, User, System, Views.
+ * Scheduler uses the following Drupal 8 Core components: Actions, Datetime, Field, Node, Text, Filter, User, System, Views.

  * There are no special requirements outside core.